The power of pyramid decomposition in Normaliz: Lexicographic triangulation and pyramid decomposition

-The function \textsc{AddSimplex} adds a simplicial cone to the (initially empty) list of simplicial cones that, upon completion, contains the lexicographic triangulation of $C$.
+The representation of hyperplanes by linear forms makes it easy to detect the visible facets: a facet is visible from $y$ if $\lambda(y)<0$ for the linear from $\lambda$ defining the hyperplane through the facet.
+As pointed out above, in Algorithm \ref{Lexincr} and at several places below we may assume that the first $d$ elements of $x_1,\dots,x_n$ are linearly independent.
+This can always be achieved by rearranging the order of the elements, or by a refined bookkeeping (as done by Normaliz).

+For its main data, Normaliz uses two types of data structures: \begin{enumerate} \item Lists and matrices of integer vectors.
+The vectors represent generators of cones, Hilbert basis elements etc.\ in $\RR^d$, or linear forms in $(\RR^d)^*$. \item Lists of subsets of the set $\{x_1,\dots,x_n\}$.
+Each subset stands for the subcone generated by its elements. \end{enumerate} Sometimes more complicated data structures are needed.
+For example, it is useful in Algorithm \ref{Lexincr} to store the incidence relation of generators and facets.

+In the following discussion we set $C_j=\cone(x_1,\dots,x_j)$ as above.
+The support hyperplanes of the first simplicial cone $C_d$ in line 3 are computed by essentially inverting the matrix of the generators $x_1,\dots,x_d$ (see equation \eqref{invert} in Section \ref{Eval}).
 The function \textsc{FindNewHyp} computes $\cH(C_i)$ from $\cH(C_{i-1})$ by Fourier-Motzkin elimination.
 (It does nothing if $x_i\in C_{i-1}$.)
-Its Normaliz implementation has been described in great detail in \cite{BI}; therefore we skip it here.
+Its Normaliz implementation has been described in great detail in \cite{BI}; therefore we skip it here, but will come back to it below when we outline its combination with pyramid decomposition.
 The function \textsc{ExtendTri} does exactly what its name says: it extends the triangulation $\Lambda(x_1,\dots,x_{i-1})$ of $C_{i-1}$ to the triangulation $\Lambda(x_1,\dots,x_{i})$ of $C_i$ (again doing nothing if $x_i\in C_{i-1}$).

-Note that the set of hyperplanes over which the loop in \textsc{ExtendTri} runs is given by $\cH^<(C_{i-1}, x_i)$.

 One is tempted to improve \textsc{ExtendTri} by better bookkeeping and using extra information on triangulations of cones.
 We discuss our more or less fruitless attempts in the following remark.

 \begin{remark} (a) If one knows the restriction of $\Lambda(x_1,\dots,x_{i-1})$ to the facets of $C_{i-1}$, then $\Lambda(x_1,\dots,x_{i})$ can be computed very fast.
 However, unless $i=n$, the facet triangulation must now be extended to the facets of $C_i$, and this step eats up the previous gain, as experiments have shown, at least for the relatively small triangulations to which \textsc{ExtendTri} is really applied after the pyramid decomposition described below.